Ask A Tomboy: They Smell Good! | January 7, 2010 | Comments (7)

 - I like spicy (but earthy) colognes in the fall and winter.
 Serge Lutens Borneo 1834 and John Varvatos Vintage are good examples.
 The Varvatos in particular smells like you just made an emergency landing with your prop plane in a mossy forest, survived, and so did your flask.
 It is quiet-handsome-action-hero-ruggedness!
 Tobacco, dirt, woods, gasoline, smoke!

-- I am loathe to admit this, because Tom Ford is a giant dickbag, and most of his colognes reek like urinal cakes, but I really liked his Black Orchid cologne for Men.
-Fuck you, Tom Ford (but also: good job)!
+- I am loathe to admit this, because Tom Ford is a giant douchebag, and most of his colognes reek like urinal cakes, but I really liked his Black Orchid cologne for Men.
 I plan to steal some from a department store so Mr Ford doesn’t profit.
 This makes me feel better.
-Anyway, why I liked it- even though he is like an attention-whorey-Vegas-casino, the cologne is more like an Olympic fencer: surprisingly subtle.
+Anyway, why I liked it- the cologne is like an Olympic fencer: surprisingly subtle.

 - Summer and Spring call for lighter, cleaner/fresher scents, to go with lighter clothing.
 Although I am all out, Creed Silver Mountain Water is my favorite.
 It is light and clean and not FRUITY!
 I don’t want to smell like food.
 Only food should smell like food!
 In fact, I have a household ban on any non-food product that smells like food (candles, soaps, cleaning products, etc).
 Okay, okay, I made one exception for a fig candle.